If you wish us to require a signature for delivery, please note that in the comments field of your order.

 The tapered design allows for close finger spacing for rapid passage articulation and optimal volume balance in all registers.
 Includes anodized aluminum serialized laser engraved fipple body with ebonite tip.

-Listen to Grey Larsen play the Carbony Leading Tone Whistle in high D, using the seventh hole to play low and occasional high C-sharps.
+Listen to Grey Larsen play the Carbony Leading Tone Whistle in high D with the Session Mouthpiece and Bore option (Grey prefers this configuration), using the seventh hole to play low and occasional high C-sharps.
 The tunes are the traditional Irish polka The Gullane followed by the traditional Irish jig The Rose in the Heather.